 Formal Verification of Neural Networks

-CORA enables the formal verification of neural networks, both in open-loop as well as in closed loop scenarios.
-Open-loop verification refers to the task where properties of the output set of a neural network are verified, e.g. correctly classified images given noisy input.
-In closed-loop scenarios, the neural network is used as controller of a dynamic system and is neatly integrated in the reachability algorithms of CORA, e.g. controlling a car while keeping a safe distance.
+CORA enables the formal verification of neural networks, both in open-loop and in closed-loop scenarios.
+Open-loop verification refers to the task where properties of the output set of a neural network are verified, e.g., correctly classified images given noisy input.
+In closed-loop scenarios, the neural network is used as a controller of a dynamic system and is neatly integrated in the reachability algorithms above, e.g., controlling a car while keeping a safe distance.

 Note: Neural networks require additional toolboxes to be installed, especially for importing them into CORA.
 Please check Section 1.3 in the CORA manual.